Why Support ACS

 Endowment is a corpus of funds that have been accumulated over time from endowed gifts to the school, from bequests, and from accumulated surpluses in the operating fund.
 Some gifts were made to support scholarships at school, some to support awards, and many are unrestricted.

-ACS invests the endowment, which now totals $3,203,448 in the "Common Fund" in the USA.
+ACS invests the endowment in the "Common Fund" in the USA.
 We have an investment committee of our Board of Trustees and they have authorized applying 4% of the three year rolling average of the endowment to the annual operating budget, funds that subsidize every ACS student.

 Our goal is to raise more funds to support the endowment as a large endowment is the only way to mitigate tuition increases and hedge against unexpected expenses.

-Yes, ACS has a number of different scholarships, and a total of 23 students who receive some financial aid assistance from the school.
+Yes, ACS has a number of different scholarships and offers some financial aid.
+About 5% of our students receive some sort of financial aid assistance from the school.

-In all cases, scholarship students must meet a "needs" test, to insure that their families are in fact deserving and that they qualify for financial assistance.
-Earning a scholarship to attend ACS is very competitive and scholarship recipients often are some of our very best students.
+Students wishing scholarship or financial aid complete an application and demonstrate financial need.
+Earning a scholarship to attend ACS is very competitive.
+We have noticed that scholarship recipients often are some of our very best students.

 Tuition goes up because we need to continually refurbish our facilities, add technology, strengthen our programs, and increase salaries and benefits in order to attract and retain excellent teachers.

-As noted above, salaries and benefits make up the most significant part of our budget, and for salaries to go up; tuition must go up as well.
+As noted above, salaries and benefits make up the most significant part of our budget, and for salaries to increase; tuition must increase as well.

 We have a Finance Committee of the Board of Trustees who review our finances regularly and prepare an annual budget for full board approval.
 We are also audited annually.
 This year our audit firm was Deloitte.
 We also have a dedicated Business Office team including highly qualified bookkeepers and accountants.